Niki-Tester/gamestar/README.md

   * Two fonts are used throughout the project, Roboto is used for all main text.
 With Saira Stencil One being used for headings.
 Sans Serif as the fallback font in case for any reason the font is not being imported into the site correctly.

 ## **Imagery**:
-  * Imagery is especially important in this project, the background image is used throughout the website, with the execption where a game review is being displayed, and a game image is available.
+  * Imagery is especially important in this project, the background image is used throughout the website, with the exception where a game is being displayed, and a game image is available.

 ## **Features**

 ### **Home Page**:

-  This is the page that the user will be greeted with upon arriving at the site.
-This page will consist of a navigation bar along the top, containint the website name, as well as links to other pages within the web app.
+  This is the page that the user will be greeted with upon arriving at the site, and can be accessed at anytime by clicking either the **GameStar Logo** or **Home** link in the navigation bar/menu.

+  This page will consist of a navigation bar/menu along the top, containing the GameStar logo, along with links to other pages within the web application, providing different links if the user is logged in, and if the user is Admin.

+  Below the navigation bar/menu will be displayed the GameStar logo, tag line, and a paginated list of games that users have created reviews for.

+  Finally at the bottom of the page will be the extended version of the footer.

 ### **Register Page**:

-  This page will be available by clicking the register link in the naviagion bar/menu.
+  This page will be available by clicking the **Register** link in the navigation bar/menu, and via various user prompts throughout the site.

   A user will be able to create a profile by choosing a username, and setting a password.

-  If a user chooses a username that already exists, or the passwords do not match, they will be presented the relevant flash message.
+  If a user chooses a username that already exists, or the passwords entered do not match, they will be presented with the relevant error message.

+  Once the user has registered they will be automatically logged in, and returned to the Home Page.

 ### **Log In Page**:

-  This page will be available by clicking the login link in the naviagion bar/menu.
+  This page will be available by clicking the **Login** link in the navigation bar/menu, and via various user prompts throughout the site.

   A user will be able to log in to a previously created user profile.

-  If a user enteres a username that does not exist, or the if password is incorrect, they will be presented with the flash message "Username/Password combination not recognised".
+  If a user enters a username that does not exist, or the if password is incorrect, they will be presented with the relevant error message.

+  Once the user has logged in, they will be redirected to the Home Page.

 ### **User Profile Page**:

-  This page will be available by clicking the profile link in the naviagion bar/menu, allowing a user to change their password by first confiriming their current password, followed by entering their new password and matching confirm password.
+  This page will be available by clicking the **Profile** link in the navigation bar/menu, allowing a user to change their password after first confirming their current password, followed by their new password and matching confirm password.

 ### **Manage Reviews Page**:

-  This page will be available by clicking the manage reviews link in the naviagion bar/menu.
+  This page will be available by clicking the **Manage Reviews** link in the navigation bar/menu.

   On this page a user with be greeted by one of two outcomes.

   1. If a user has not submitted any reviews, the page will display "You have not added any reviews yet".
 Followed by a prompt to add a review.

-  2. If a user has submitted a review, this page will display a list of the reviews they have created, each with a link to the review, along with the option to delete or edit their review.
+  2. If a user has submitted a review, this page will display a list of the reviews they have created, each opening a modal so that the user can view the review, while providing the user with the option to delete or edit their review.

-### **Add Game Page**:
+### **Search Page**:

   This page will be available by clicking the add review link/button found on the home page if the user is logged in, or via the Manage Reviews page.